Advice from a fellow Artist

 It seems that social media is rife with giveaways these days.
 I can’t scroll through my Instagram feed or go more than a week without seeing or being tagged in another artist’s giveaway post.
 I even see a lot of artist’s accounts that include “Giveaway at ‘x’ followers” or something similar in their bios.

 Everyone is doing it, so it must be useful, right?
+It begs the ultimate question: Should you host an Instagram giveaway?

 I have come to the conclusion that for the most part, giveaways are overrated and new artists think they need to host one right away in order to compete with other creators and grow their following.
 In my experience, giveaways aren’t all that spectacular, and they may not do more than frustrate you.